mcsee/Software-Design-Articles/Articles/Artificial Intelligence/I Want to Build a Learning Companion for New Developers Using AI/readme.md

 The companion could give tips and tricks based on the user's current level of understanding.

-it could be a sounding board for the user to practice their programming skills.
+It could be a sounding board for the user to practice their programming skills.

 # State of the Art